British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

 **Rule 1.3.** Criminal Informations under this rule must be filed within 48 hours of being prompted to do so by the Court, unless otherwise instructed by the Court.

-**Rule 1.4.** The Crosn must establish, in their Criminal Information, probable cause of an offence committed by the defendant in order to be accepted unless the Court elects to hold a preliminary hearing to determine probable cause instead, in which case a Criminal Information may be accepted immediately.
+**Rule 1.4.** The Crown must establish, in their Criminal Information, probable cause of an offence committed by the defendant in order to be accepted

-**Rule 1.4.1.** If the Court determines no probable cause to proceed in such a preliminary hearing stipulated in Rule 1.4, the Court shall dismiss the case.
+**Rule 1.4.1.** Notwithstanding Rule 1.4, the Court may elect to hold a preliminary hearing to determine probable cause, in which case a Criminal Information may be accepted expeditiously.

 **Rule 1.5.** Upon acceptance of a Criminal Information, the Court shall approve a Notice of Appearance to be sent to the defendant to compel attendance within 72 hours of such notice.